 April 27, 2021

-This 3 hour and 45 minute exam focuses on writing, critical reading, and mathematical reasoning ability.
-The writing section, with a 25 minute essay, is designed to provide colleges with a measure of writing reasoning and critical thinking skills.
+This exam focuses on writing, critical reading, and mathematical reasoning ability.
 The critical reading emphasizes reading skills.
 Math contains enhanced college-preparatory math (Algebra II).
 It is recommended that students take the SAT Reasoning Exam for the first time in the spring of the junior year and again in October or November of the senior year.
-All testing should be finalized by the end of December senior year.
+All testing (for college applications) should be finalized by the end of December senior year.

 The ACT is another standardized college entrance test given several times a year.
 The test consists of four 35 to 50 minute sections and measures achievement in four areas: English usage, mathematics usage, reading comprehension, and science reasoning, and is curriculum based.
 In February of 2005, ACT added a 30-minute “optional” writing assessment.
 Post-secondary schools will soon be making the decision whether the writing assessment will be required.
 Students at St. Joseph’s are advised to sit for this optional section and are asked to check the requirements of the colleges/universities they are considering before registering.
 All colleges accept the ACT.
 For a test comparison of the SAT and ACT see the concordance table.

 ACT Website for SC Students